Parallel1986/Search-Engine/README.md

 - 15 2017
 After the solution will be created, you should build executable file by using Your Visual studio

+Also, may be required to deploy Qt files using windeployqt

 # Avilable modes of search
 Search engine supports four modes of search:
 ## Standard.